-Analyzing the proposed $\gnn$s, we observe that $\cg$-$\gnn$ significantly beats CGC-Net concluding the superiority of $\cnn$-based node feature initialization over handcrafted features, and the significance of $\gnn$ with expressive $\pna$ layers over Adaptive GraphSage in CGC-Net.
-We notice that $\cg$-$\gnn$ and $\tg$-$\gnn$ provide overall comparable performance.
-However, $\tg$-$\gnn$ performs better for Normal, Benign, and FEA subtypes indicating the utility of tissue microenvironment information for these categories.
+Comparing our proposed $\gnn$ solutions, we observe that $\cg$-$\gnn$ significantly outperforms CGC-Net, indicating the superiority of $\cnn$-based node feature initialization over handcrafted features, and the significance of $\gnn$s with expressive $\pna$ layers over Adaptive GraphSage in CGC-Net.
+We notice that $\cg$-$\gnn$ and $\tg$-$\gnn$ provide comparable performance overall.
+However, $\tg$-$\gnn$ performs better for Normal, Benign, and FEA subtypes, indicating the importance of tissue microenvironment information for these categories.
 In contrast, $\cg$-$\gnn$ surpasses $\tg$-$\gnn$ for UDH and ADH that rely on local nuclei-level information.
-For DCIS and Invasive, both $\cg$-$\gnn$ and $\tg$-$\gnn$ perform similar showing that both low-level and high-level information is useful for these categories.
-Further, both $\hact$-Net and $\concat$-$\gnn$ provide overall superior performance compared to all $\cnn$ and $\gnn$ baselines. $\hact$-Net significantly outperforms $\concat$-$\gnn$ indicating the significance of the proposed hierarchical modeling and learning. $\concat$-$\gnn$ produces overall comparable performance to $\cg$-$\gnn$ and $\tg$-$\gnn$, however, in terms of class-wise performance, $\concat$-$\gnn$ seems to utilize complementary information from $\cg$ and $\tg$ representation.
-The complementary information is effectively utilized by $\hact$-Net to improve the per-class and the overall classification performance.
-In general, all the proposed $\gnn$s comprehensively outperform the $\cnn$ baselines establishing the potential of entity-based analysis in digital pathology.
+For DCIS and Invasive, both $\cg$-$\gnn$ and $\tg$-$\gnn$ perform similarly, showing that both low-level and high-level information being useful for these categories.
+Further, both $\hact$-Net and $\concat$-$\gnn$ provide overall superior performance compared to all $\cnn$ and $\gnn$ baselines. $\hact$-Net significantly outperforms $\concat$-$\gnn$ indicating the significance of the proposed hierarchical modeling and learning. $\concat$-$\gnn$ produces overall comparable or superior performance to $\cg$-$\gnn$ and $\tg$-$\gnn$, although for individual classes, $\concat$-$\gnn$ is rarely better than the two, suggesting that it may be utilizing complementary information in $\cg$ and $\tg$ representations.
+Such complementary information is indeed best utilized by $\hact$-Net, with high per-class and the overall classification performance.
+Any of the proposed $\gnn$s often outperform all $\cnn$ baselines, establishing the potential of entity-based analysis in digital pathology.